 But now that spring is almost here, it’s time to get out of the house and go places!
-And since the dogs have gained a little weight over the winter due to inactivity, I will take them with me.
-But that will be such a hassle, you say.
+And since my dogs have gained a little weight over the winter due to lessened activity, I will take them with me.
+But that will be such a hassle, you say?
 “What if some of the places you want to go won’t allow dogs?” or “What if the dogs won’t hold still in the car?”

 True.
-Not all the places I want to go will allow pets, but there are a lot of other placed I can go that will.
+Not all the places I want to go will allow my furry little pals.
+But there are a lot of other placed I can go that will.
 Since the weather is nice, I can go to a park, go camping, visit the lake or the beach, visit family or friends, or take a scenic road trip.
-And I know the perfect solution for pet auto travel safety with your dogs in the car.
+And I know the perfect solution for pet auto travel safety.
 In order to keep them in one place in the vehicle, there are several products out there I can use.
 The least expensive and the easiest to use are dog seat belts.
-Dog seat belts come in all sizes and are relatively easy to put on your beloved friend.
+Car harnesses for dogs come in all sizes and are relatively easy to put on your beloved friend.

 To get the dogs used to their dog seat belts, I can let them wear it around the house for a while.
 Then I can go to places which are nearby.
-Going to the park, the beach, or the lake could be just a short day trip and these places allow pets - as long as they are on a leash, of course.
-Many places even have parts of a park designated just for dogs, generally called dog parks.
+Going to the park, the beach, or the lake could be just a short day trip and many of these places allow pets - as long as they are on a leash, of course.
+Many places even have parts of a park designated just for dogs!

 After that, I can start going on longer trips, like camping.
 Most campsites allow pets but I will check in advance before I go.
 And surely if I visit my family and friends, I can take the dogs with me.
-They won’t mind.
+They won’t mind (maybe?).
 It’s better than leaving the dogs with strangers in a boarding kennel or all alone at home with someone coming by once in a while to feed them and let them outside.
-If the place I want to visit is only a few hours away, I can drive and use the pet auto seat belts for the dogs.
+If the place I want to visit is only a few hours away, I can drive there with my dogs safety secured in their safety harnesses.
 There will be rest stops along the way that I can stop at and let them get a drink and go potty.
-And if the trip is a little longer and I have to stop for the night, there are several hotels that allow pets for a small extra fee.
-I will bring their kennels for in case I need to leave them alone in the hotel room while I go out to eat or visit the gift shop or something.
+And if the trip is a little longer and I have to stop for the night, there are several hotels that allow pets.
+I will bring their pet travel carriers for in case I need to leave them alone in the hotel room while I go out to eat or visit the gift shop or something.

-No matter where I go, I need to make sure I bring plenty of water, their leashes, and doggie bags for picking up their waste.
-For longer trips I also need to bring their food, carriers, and toys.
+No matter where I go, I need to make sure I bring plenty of water, their leashes, and doggie poo bags for picking up their waste.
+For longer trips I also need to bring their food, pet travel crates, and toys.
 My dogs always have their tags on.
 I make sure they are always up to date on their shots.
 And if they are on medication, I make sure to bring that with me as well.